MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 <!-- EnterpriseSiteListServiceUrl-Description-Begin -->
 <!-- Description-Source-DDF -->
-Important.
+**Important**: .
 Discontinued in Windows 10, version 1511.
 Use the Browser/EnterpriseModeSiteList policy instead.
 <!-- EnterpriseSiteListServiceUrl-Description-End -->

 <!-- EnterpriseSiteListServiceUrl-Editable-Begin -->